nimbling/Nimbling_Scripts/README.md

 Reverse path
 --------
 Is your compound path misbehaving?
-Did you apply a nice stroke that's the wrong way?
+Did you apply a nice stroke width that's the wrong way?
 Do you have a multi-layered appearance stack that just doesn't look right?
 Reverse path to the rescue :)
 I have it bound to CTRL SHIFT CMD R